-This juicy and flavorful smoked turkey breast is perfect for something a little different at your next holiday meal but you don't have to wait, it's delicious year round!
+This juicy and flavorful smoked bone-in turkey breast is perfect for something a little different at your next Thanksgiving dinner!
+In this post, I'll provide simple step-by-step instructions and tips to help you make this smoked turkey breast perfectly every time!

 Jump to:

-- What kind of turkey breast to buy
+- What Kind of Turkey Breast to Use

 - Smoked Turkey Rub